Agoric/documentation/main/dapps/README.md

 In the `contract` directory, you can find the following files to edit:

-- `init` contract initialization modules, starting with `init/custom-deploy.js`
 - `src/` contract source code, starting with `src/contract.js`

 Other files and folders that you don't typically need to edit:

 - `deploy.js` generic Agoric contract deployment script
-- `lib` library modules provided by Agoric and used by the contract

 ### API